Download This Sample

 Sign Me Up

-Hanukkah is the annual Jewish Festival of Lights that starts on the 25th day of Kislev as per the Jewish calendar.
+Hanukkah is the annual Jewish Festival of Lights that starts on the 25th day of Kislev, as per the Jewish calendar.
 The date varies every year according to the western calendar.
-For more information on this fascinating eight day festival, see the fact file below.

-- Lighting of Menorah is the main Hanukah tradition.
+- Lighting of the Menorah is the main Hanukkah tradition.
 The Hanukkah candles are added onto the special candelabrum from right to left, but are lit only from left to right.
-According to Chanukkah tradition, the candles on the candelabrum should not go out until the end of the festival.
+According to Hanukkah tradition, the candles on the candelabrum should not go out until the end of the festival.
 It is also known as the Hanukiah.
 Traditionally, it is placed outside the door.
 In today’s practice, it is placed outside the window of Jewish homes.

-- Hanerot Halalu, an ancient Hanukkah song is recited or sang while lighting the candles together with the Psalms of Praise known as Hallel and the passage “Al Hanissim.”
+- Hanerot Halalu, an ancient Hanukkah song, is recited or sung while lighting the candles together with the Psalms of Praise known as Hallel and the passage “Al Hanissim.”

-- A game called as “dreidel” is a popular Hanukkah tradition.
-People play this game with a square spinning top.
+- A game called “dreidel” is a popular Hanukkah tradition.
+People play this game not as a form of gambling.
 Most people play this game with chocolate coins.
 Dreidel is a four-sided spinning toy with Hebrew letters on all sides.
 The fours letters are read as ‘Nas’, ‘Gadol’, ‘Hayah’ and ‘Sham’, which mean shin, gimel, lay, and nun.

 - The Scroll of Antiochus contained many legends about Hanukkah and was once read on the holiday.